What is Retirement Planning: A Step-By-Step Guide For Beginners

 1) Backdoor Roth IRA

+Typically, if you earn too much, you can’t contribute directly to a Roth IRA.
 For 2025, if you earn $165,000 or more as an individual, you can’t contribute to a Roth IRA.
-However, there is a rule that still allows you to contribute to a Roth IRA.
+However, there is an alternative way to contribute to a Roth IRA, which is through a Backdoor Roth IRA.

 Ideal for: High-income earners (doctors, entrepreneurs, lawyers…)